shimaden/tw/README.md

 __Usakotter__ can post a tweet with up to one video file.

     $ us "My puppy." --video puppy.mp4

+__Post a tweet with a quoted tweet__

+__--quote-tweet__ TWEET-URL

+Post a tweet which quotes the tweet whose URL is TWEET-URL.

+    $ us "Awsome piano performance\!" -q https://twitter.com/USAFBandPacific/status/1188709081197895680

 __Tweet a message starting with a '-'__